 Is Phuket Or Koh Samui Better?

-While Koh Samui has a population of around 67,000 also has a vibrant nightlife.
+While Koh Samui has a population of around 67,000 people also has a vibrant nightlife.
 With plenty of beach resorts around the island.

 In comparing these two places, we will compare things to do in each place, accommodation, nightlife, and any other factors that would have an impact on your visit.